 The Company's current strategy includes continuing to pursue licensing opportunities for its patent portfolios.
 In addition, the Company reviews opportunities to acquire or license additional intellectual property as well as other strategic alternatives.
 The Company's patent acquisition and development strategy is to focus on acquiring high quality patents which management believes have the potential to generate significant licensing opportunities as the Company has achieved with respect to its Remote Power Patent and Mirror Worlds Patent Portfolio.
 In addition, the Company may also enter into strategic relationships with third parties to develop, commercialize, license or otherwise monetize their intellectual property.

-The Company has made equity investments totaling \$7,000,000 in ILiAD Biotechnologies, LLC ("ILiAD"), a clinical stage biotechnology company with an exclusive license to sixty-five (65) patents (see Note J hereof).
+The Company has made equity investments totaling \$7,000,000 in ILiAD Biotechnologies, LLC ("ILiAD"), a clinical stage biotechnology company (see Note J hereof).

 NOTE B - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 [1] Use of Estimates and Assumptions